vladi3ir/CarND_Advanced_Lane_Lines/README.md

 Following the strategies covered in Lessons 5, 6 and 7 I was able to successfully calibrate the camera, threshold images, transform the image, identify peaks in rows of pixels as lane lines, fit a quadratic to the peak pixels, estimate the curvature of the road based on estimating the curavture of the peak pixels.

-I initially had some trouble fitting the polynomial as the adjacent vehicle was detected and had a higher contrast than the adjacent lane lines.
-To avoid the problem of detecting objects outside of the driving lane I focused only on pixel range from 400 to 600, excluding the adjacent vehicle.
+The pipeline has breaks with detection incomming dashed lane lines.
+This issue can be resolved by storing the previous value and using a moving average of the lane location to reduce the sensitivity to new dashed lane lines.

 The pipeline works well on flat roads, but will likely need additional processing for roads with hills and higher contrasting shadows.
-If we were going to pursue this project further, there would have to be another type of data set that can provide measurements of the distance between the vehicle and the environment.
+If we were going to pursue this project further, there would have to be another sensor that can provide lidar measurement data which provides the true distance between the vehicle and the environment.
 Image data alone cant tell the difference between a sharp turn and a slight turn with a hill.